Boon67/clearblade-deployment-kit/README.md

 3. Configure a Deployment that is applied to 'All Current and Future Edges'

-4. Download and unzip the release kit for your OS and Architecture (ex. amd64-darwin)
+4. Download and unzip the release kit for your OS and Architecture (ex. amd64-darwin).
+Current Edge releases can be accessed from: https://github.com/ClearBlade/Edge/releases

 ## Usage